jdungan/open-search-map/README.md

 index.html  --  Contains markup for jqm pages

-geoloqi_app.js --  Any geoloqi related settings
+search_db.js --  Intermediate object for handling search data, current this is on geoloqi

 search_map.js -- map object for interacting with google maps api